Understanding Community Context in Houston

 One of the main ways in which diversity in Houston manifests itself is in the number of languages spoken in the region.
 Houstonians are multi-linguistic: English, Spanish, Vietnamese, Chinese, and Hindi are all spoken at high rates.

-While the Houston area is remarkably diverse, diversity does not necessarily entail that residents of different backgrounds will come into contact with each other.
+While the Houston area is remarkably diverse, this diversity alone does not necessarily guarantee meaningful interaction between residents of different backgrounds.
 Historically, the United States’ major cities — including Houston — were highly segregated.
 Residents of different racial and ethnic backgrounds can not interact and connect with each other if they are forcefully separated by exclusionary zoning codes, interstate highways, and social stigma.
 While explicit segregation is illegal, we continue to see its impact in the make-up of our modern neighborhoods.

 The fractionalization index uses population data to measure the likelihood that two random people in a given area will be of a different race or ethnicity.
 Scores range from 0 to 1, with 0 indicating that two randomly chosen people belong to the same ethnic group, and one indicating maximum diversity (a 100% chance that two randomly chosen people are of different racial/ethnic backgrounds).

-In 2020, Fort Bend County had the highest level of diversity in Houston’s three major counties, scoring a 0.76 in the fractionalization index.
-Harris County scored a 0.7, while Montgomery County scored a 0.57, indicating it is less diverse.
-Neighborhoods in both Fort Bend and Harris counties are more diverse than the average American and Texan neighborhood (0.62 and 0.67, respectively).
+In 2023, Fort Bend County had the highest level of racial/ethnic mixture in Houston’s three major counties, scoring a 0.76 in the fractionalization index.
+Harris County scored a 0.7, while Montgomery County scored a 0.58, reflecting a lower probability that two randomly selected individuals in the areas will belong to different racial or ethnic groups.
+Neighborhoods in both Fort Bend and Harris counties exhibit more racial and ethnic plurality than the average American and Texan neighborhood (0.62 and 0.67, respectively).

 A veteran is a person who served in the active military, naval, or air service, and who was discharged or released under conditions other than dishonorable.
-As of 2021, there are over 16 million veterans in the United States.
-Texas is home to the largest number of veterans with over 1.4 million in the state.
+As of 2023, there are nearly 16 million veterans in the United States.
+Texas is home to the largest number of veterans with 1.4 million in the state.

 Compared to non-veterans, veterans are about twice as likely to have a disability, and they are half as likely to live below the poverty threshold.